rmulshine/compicc/README.md

 This package includes two functions:

--   Confidence interval of difference of *dependent* intraclass correlation coefficients: **dep\_ci()**
+-   Confidence interval of difference of *dependent* intraclass correlation coefficients: `dep_ci()`
--   Confidence interval of difference of *independent* intraclass correlation coefficients: **indep\_ci()**
+-   Confidence interval of difference of *independent* intraclass correlation coefficients: `indep_ci()`

-The package includes example data that can be run on both functions.

-The package’s vignette further describes both functions and shows how they can be used with the package’s included data.
-The vignette also explains possible user errors, typically due to incorrect formatting of the data, and reviews both functions’ specialized error messages.
+The package includes example data to illustrate both functions.
+Details are given in the vignette.
+The vignette also explains possible user errors, typically due to incorrect formatting of the data, and reviews both functions’ error messages.